 Watch: How to Make Fermented Chicken Feed YouTube

-Less waste = saves money.
-Because the mixture is wet, the chickens can’t scratch it around the yard and waste it.
+- Less waste = saves money.
+If you’ve ever fed chickens a dry feed, you know that they will just kick it around and it’ll get all over your nice backyard.
+This happened to us a lot and is one of the main reasons we starting fermenting many years ago.
+Because the fermented feed is wet, the chickens can’t scratch it around the yard and waste it.
 They eat all of it most days with no scraps in sight.
 Dry food on the other hand is messy and constantly gets mixed in with dirt, etc.

-Happy and full chickens.
-The fermentation process expands the grain because it is soaked in water, so they get full quicker than with dry food.
-It’s like eating soaked oats compared with dry oats.
+- Happy and full chickens.
+The fermentation process expands the grain because it is soaked in water, so they get full quicker with fermented foods than with dry food.

-Huge, dark yellow yolks!
-Now good fermented feed is only part of the equation.
+- Huge, dark yellow yolks!
+Chickens fermented feed will produce yummy eggs with dark yellow yolks.
+Now good fermented chicken feed is only part of the equation.
 The other part is of course, FREE ROAMING.
 Free roaming chickens are truly the best.
 When spring comes around and all the worms are active in the yard, the chickens produce eggs like crazy.
 And they have big, dark yellow yolks.
 YUM!

 Our Homemade Fermented Chicken Feed Recipe